How to choose the best blood pressure monitor?

 - Wrist blood pressure monitor

 Others measure blood pressure through a finger, and are less reliable.

 Both varieties are automatic, so the cuff inflates itself and the meter displays a reading.
 Make sure the cuff fits you: most models come with a medium-sized cuff, and you may have to order a larger or smaller size if necessary.

 Different blood pressure monitors have different features: many will tell you what risk category you fall into, calculate averages, let you download data to another device, or store information for multiple users.

 Do some research online before you buy a blood pressure monitor.
 Also, most bp readers are very accurate, but make sure yours has been clinically validated.
 Choose one with user-friendly controls and an easy-to-read display.

 Wrist-cuff blood pressure monitors:

-You can buy a blood pressure monitor from the manufacturer, pharmacies or drug stores near you, or major online retailers.
-Prices can be surprisingly affordable to such sophisticated medical devices.
+You can buy a blood pressure monitor for home use from the manufacturer, pharmacies or drug stores near you, or major online retailers.
+Blood pressure machine prices can be surprisingly affordable for such sophisticated medical devices.

-OMRON, one of the world’s leading manufacturers of healthcare technology, offers an extensive range of blood pressure monitors which are clinically validated for home use, come with user-friendly controls and have an easy-to-read display.
+OMRON, one of the world’s leading manufacturers of healthcare technology, offers an extensive range of blood pressure monitors.
+OMRON blood pressure monitors are clinically validated for home use, come with user-friendly controls and have an easy-to-read display.

 American Heart Association (2017).
 Monitoring your blood pressure at home.
 Retrieved from www.heart.org/en/health-topics/high-blood-pressure/understanding-blood-pressure-readings/monitoring-your-blood-pressure-at-home